 Oksana Briukhovetska

-Oksana Briukhovetska, born and lives in Ukraine.
-She works with topics of memory, social and gender trauma, touching on social topics through the study of personal experience.
+Oksana Briukhovetska lives in Kyiv, Ukraine.
+Her recent artistic practice focused on textile collage.
+She also works as a curator and writes about Ukrainian contemporary art.
+She addresses topics of memory, trauma, woman’s labor, feminism, solidarity and connections between different group of people in the world who go through struggle and decolonization.
+She touch on social topics through the study of personal experiences.
 Her work addresses the issues of war in Ukraine, Ukrainian labor migration, the realities of motherhood, femininity.
 Her research practice often includes interviews and conversations, while utilizing a wide range of mediums: drawing, painting, textile, writing, public installation, and interventions into urban spaces.
-She also works as a graphic design.
+She also works as a graphic designer.
 For nearly a decade she worked as a curator at the Visual Culture Research Center in Kyiv, where her main intention was to give voice to women artists.
-She continues to research feminist art in both Eastern and Western Europe and is co-editor of the book collection of interviews, published in Ukrainian and English: The Right to Truth: Conversations on Art and Feminism (VCRC, 2019).
-Among others, she has also collaborated with the Warsaw Museum of Modern Art, European Alternatives, and Political Critique, Poland.
-In recent years she lives in the US, where she has been researching and writing a book, which aims to present to a Ukrainian audience a more critical discussion of race and anti-racist struggle.
-She has interviewed over 20 people from different US cities talking about the Black Lives Matter movement.
-In 2023 she graduated from MFA program of Stamps School of Art and Design at the University of Michigan.
+Among her curatorial projects of that time were exhibitions Childhood Uncensored, Ukrainian Body, Lockout, Motherhood, What in Me is Feminine?, TEXTUS.
+Textile, Embroidery, Feminism.
+She researched feminist art in Eastern and Western Europe and is co-editor with Lesia Kulchynska of the book collection of interviews The Right to Truth: Conversations on Art and Feminism (2019).
+In 2020-2024 she lived in the U.S., and in 2023 graduated from MFA at Stamps School of Art and Design at the University of Michigan.
+In 2020-2021 she worked on the research interviewing Americans about Black Lives Matter protests and in 2025 published book Black Lives Matter Voices in Ukraine to present a more critical discussion of race and anti-racist struggle.
+She was a co-curator of the Ukrainian part of Secondary Archive, the platform for women artists from Central and Eastern Europe (2021-2024), and a curator at the Martin Roth Initiative (MRI) residency for Ukrainian women artists (2024-2025) that resulted in the publication and the exhibition both titled Meaning after Loss.
+She edited the collection of the projects by Ukrainian women artists Meaning after Loss (2025).

 The Work That Textile Does.
-Central Museum of Textiles in Łódź, Poland.
+Exhibition, Central Museum of Textiles in Łódź, Poland.
+Artist.

-2022: I have a crisis for you… Women Artists of Ukraine Respond to War.
+I have a crisis for you… Women Artists of Ukraine Respond to War.
 Exhibition, Lane Hall Gallery, University of Michigan, USA.
+Artist.

 Ukrainian Sisters.
 Exhibition, Stamps School of Art and Design, University of Michigan, USA.
 Curator.

-2021: Ukraine.
+Ukraine.
 A Different Angle on Neighbourhood.
 Exhibition, International Cultural Center, Krakow, Poland.
+Artist.

 Self-Destruction and Self-Care.
-Exhibition at home.
+Group home-exhibition.
 Kyiv, Ukraine.
+Artist.

-2018: Neighbors.
-Exhibition.
-Warsaw Under Construction X Festival, former Cepelia Pavilion, Warsaw, Poland.
+Neighbors.
+Exhibition, Warsaw Under Construction X Festival, former Cepelia Pavilion, Warsaw, Poland.
 Co-curator, Artist.

 I am Ukrainka.
 Poster campaign.
-In the frame of Warsaw Under Construction X Festival.
-In collaboration with Museum of Modern Art in Warsaw, Poland.
+Warsaw Under Construction X Festival.
+In collaboration with the Museum of Modern Art in Warsaw, Poland.
 Curator, Designer, Artist.

-2017: TEXTUS.
+TEXTUS.
 Embroidery, Textile, Feminism.
-Exhibition.
-Visual Culture Research Center, Kyiv, Ukraine.
+Exhibition, Visual Culture Research Center, Kyiv, Ukraine.
 Curator, Artist, Designer, Editor of the catalog.

 5th Odessa Biennale of Contemporary Art.
 Odessa, Ukraine.
 Artist.

-2016: Visit From Ghosts.
-Exhibition.
-Visual Culture Research Center, Kyiv, Ukraine.
+Visit From Ghosts.
+Exhibition, Visual Culture Research Center, Kyiv, Ukraine.
+Artist.

-2015: Motherhood.
-Exhibition.
-Visual Culture Research Center, Kyiv, and Palace of Art, Lviv, Ukraine.
-Curator, Artist, Designer, Editor of the catalog.
+Motherhood.
+Exhibition, Visual Culture Research Center, Kyiv, and Palace of Art, Lviv, Ukraine.
+Curator, Artist, Designer.

 What in Me is Feminine?
-Ukrainian-Polish exhibition.
+Polish-Ukrainian exhibition.
 Visual Culture Research Center, Kyiv, Ukraine.
 Curator, Artist, Designer.

-2014: Lockout.
-Exhibition.
-Visual Culture Research Center, Kyiv, Ukraine.
+Lockout.
+Exhibition, Visual Culture Research Center, Kyiv, Ukraine.
+Co-curator (with Stanislaw Ruksza, Poland), Artist, Designer.

-2012: Ukrainian Body.
-Exhibition.
-Visual Culture Research Center of the University of Kyiv Mohyla Academy, Kyiv, Ukraine.
+Ukrainian Body.
+Exhibition, Visual Culture Research Center of the University of Kyiv Mohyla Academy, Kyiv, Ukraine.
 Co-curator, Artist, Designer.

 The Women’s Work Unit.
-Exhibition.
-Feminist Ofenzyva, Visual Culture Research Center of the University of Kyiv Mohyla Academy, Kyiv, Ukraine.
+Exhibition, Feminist Ofenzyva, Visual Culture Research Center of the University of Kyiv Mohyla Academy, Kyiv, Ukraine.
+Artist.

-Book Lunch II.
-Exhibition.
-Book Arsenal Festival, Kyiv, Ukraine.
+Book Lunch and Book Lunch II.
+Exhibitions, Center for Contemporary Art and Book Arsenal Festival, Kyiv, Ukraine.
+Artist.

-2011: Childhood Uncensored.
-Exhibition.
-Visual Culture Research Center of the University of Kyiv Mohyla Academy, Kyiv, Ukraine.
+Childhood Uncensored.
+Exhibition, Visual Culture Research Center of the University of Kyiv Mohyla Academy, Kyiv, Ukraine.
 Co-curator, Artist.

-Book for Children.
-Solo exhibition in the public space of apartment house.
+Children’s Book.
+Solo exhibition in the public space of an apartment house.
 In collaboration with “Svidomo” public organization, Kyiv, Ukraine.
+Artist.

-2004: Calligraphy.
-Solo exhibition.
-Cinema Club of Kyiv-Mohyla Academy, Kyiv, Ukraine.
+Calligraphy.
+Solo exhibition, Cinema Club of Kyiv-Mohyla Academy, Kyiv, Ukraine.
+Artist.

-2002: Big Graphic.
-Exhibition.
-Gallery of Kyiv-Mohyla academy, Kyiv, Ukraine.
+Big Graphic.
+Exhibition, Gallery of Kyiv-Mohyla academy, Kyiv, Ukraine.
 Curator, Artist.

 Publications: